 The shooting star indicates a reversal by showing that despite strong buying pressure (evidenced by the long upper shadow), the price closed near its opening, suggesting that sellers are gaining control.

 Shooting star candles are considered more reliable when they appear after a strong uptrend and are confirmed by subsequent bearish candles or other technical indicators.
-They are not 100% foolproof.
+However, they are not 100% foolproof.

 Related Articles: